DanilSko/navalny/stylometry_navalny.md

 For now: `Navalny_free` vs `Navalny_jail` samples show stable bootstrapped differences.
-Dendograms and consensus trees, however, indicate that both Navalnys share very distant similarity.
+Dendograms and consensus trees, however, indicate that both Navalnys share fleeting distant similarity.
 It is unclear how distance distributions are driven by random sampling and topical/register differences.
+So far, there is no other candidate author emerging for `Navalny_jail`.

+It looks as if the between-author relationships are mudded, very much dependent on analysed features and thematic/time differences between texts.
+It might suggests that ‘Navalny free’ corpus is stylistically heterogenous too: look how uncharacteristically high its mean distance is, and compare to very much distinct voice of Navalnaya.
+More corpus control/checks are needed.

 Problems: hard to take independent random samples with how it is implemented in stylo, so Document 1 vs. Document 1 measures might be